-My name is Rick Roeven.
+My name is Rick.
 I’m an amateur photographer, tech and gadget lover and I have started this blog to share my passion with others.

-On my blog I write about cameras, lenses and accessories.
+I write about cameras, lenses and accessories.
 I only write about products I’ve used for some time and when I feel I know enough about the products.
-I write about my experiences in day to day use, so you will not find any laboratory tests or pictures of photo-charts on my site (there are enough sites on the internet that do those tests, and do them very well).
+My blogs are about my experiences in day to day use.
+Therefore you will not find any laboratory tests or pictures of sharpness-charts on my site (there are enough sites on the internet that do those tests, and do them very well).

-If you have a product you want me to review please contact me, you can use the following form to send me a message or send me a email at rick (at) ricksreviews.org
+If you have a product you want me to review or if you have any questions about my reviews, you can use the following form to send me a message or send me a email at rick (at) ricksreviews.org

 Pingback: Review van de Sony Alpha A6000 systeem camera | Ricks Reviews